-There's a kind of secret in this quiet street of Villa Ortúzar, a corner of Buenos Aireswith houses of low height, cobbled streets and occasional hangover of street art.
-Now called L'épi, the building at Rosetti 1769 has been a bakery for generations and its secret has been preserved over time: there is a century-old wood-stone oven with a diameter of six meters.
-Built in 1911, when bread was distributed door-to-door through the neighborhood, the oven continues to operate 24 hours a day under the tutelage of a young Frenchman named Valentin Papin.
+There is a kind of secret in this quiet street of Villa Ortúzar , a corner of Buenos Aires with low-rise houses, cobblestone streets and occasional resabuses of street art.
+Now called L'épi , the building in Rosetti 1769 has been a bakery for generations and its secret has been preserved in time: there is a century-old wood stone oven with a diameter of six meters.
+Built in 1911, when bread was distributed door to door through the neighborhood, the oven continues to operate 24 hours a day under the tutelage of a young French man named Valentín Papin .

-Valentín is a native of Nantes, in western France, and began to work in a bakery at the age of 15.
-As a baker uncle, he always wanted to experience life abroad, so he organized an internship in Buenos Aires while studying at university with French chefs and entrepreneurs Olivier Hanocq and Bruno Gillot, owners of L'épi.
+Valentín is a native of Nantes, in western France , and started working in a bakery at the age of 15.
+As a baker, he always wanted to experience life abroad, so he organized an internship in Buenos Aires while studying at university with French chefs and entrepreneurs Olivier Hanocq and Bruno Gillot , owners of l'Épi .

-Now at 25, he's back and his plan is to stay in Buenos Aires.
-“I'm here,” he says.
+Now he's 25 years old, he's back and his plan is to stay in Buenos Aires .
+“I'm already here,” he says.
 “I like Argentine life and work.
-I am young and it is a very good opportunity to be in charge of production and work in such a craft way”, he continues.
+I am young and it is a very good opportunity to be in charge of the production and to work in such an artisanal way,” he continues.

-The work is, as he explains, certainly artisanal.
-The oven is lit twice a day and only with firewood, allowing you to make two bakes, at 5 pm and 4 am.
-Once the temperature reaches 260°C, the breads make their way; more delicate items, such as brioche, enter once it has cooled to around 200°C. By the way, the temperature never drops to 180 degrees before the fire comes back on for the next batches.
+The work is, as it explains, certainly artisanal.
+The oven is turned on twice a day and only with firewood, allowing you to make two baked ones, at 5 in the afternoon and at 4 in the morning.
+Once the temperature reaches 260°C, the loaves make their ingress; the most delicate items, such as brioche, enter once it has cooled to around 200°C. By the way, the temperature never drops from 180 degrees before the fire comes back on for the next batches.

-They work with naturally sourced dough, virtue that brings their challenges and makes it even more important to work together.
-“There are things that can fail,” Valentín recognizes.
-“The weather influences a lot: sometimes it starts well in the morning and then comes a thunderstorm with lots of humidity and heat.
-We have very long fermentations, so it is difficult to handle them.
-You never know how the mass will react, you must always be attentive, talking a lot between everyone”.
+They work with sourdough naturally, virtue that brings its challenges and makes it even more important to work together.
+“There are things that can fail,” says Valentín.
+“The weather has a lot of influence: sometimes it starts well in the morning and then comes a storm with a lot of humidity and heat.
+We have very long fermentations, so it's hard to handle them.
+You never know how the mass will react, you have to always be attentive, talking a lot among all.”

-By way of closing, he concludes: “I love the way we work here.
-In Europe, we usually have machines to do some parts of the work; but, for me, machines can't replace the hands.
-They may imitate them, but not replace them.”
+As a closing, he concludes: “I love how we work here.
+In Europe , we usually have machines to make some parts of the work; but, for me, machines cannot replace hands.
+They will be able to imitate them, but not replace them.”